 Heart disease is one of the top two leading causes of death in the ECDHD district and across the state.
-Leading a healthy lifestyle, including active living, healthy eating, not smoking and limiting alcohol use, and/or managing other medical conditions, high cholesterol, high blood pressure, or diabetes, reduces the risk of heart-related diseases, including heart attack and stroke.
-In Nebraska, non-Hispanic, White (81.1/100,000), African American (93.9/100,000), and Native American (94.6/100,000) populations have a higher rate of death due to heart disease than the state (77.4/100,000).
+In addition to environmental changes, leading a healthy lifestyle, including active living, healthy eating, not smoking and limiting alcohol use, and/or managing other medical conditions, high cholesterol, high blood pressure, or diabetes, reduces the risk of heart-related diseases, including heart attack and stroke.
+In Nebraska, non-Hispanic, White (81.1/100,000), African American (93.9/100,000), and Native American (94.6/100,000) populations have a higher rate of death due to heart disease than the state (77.4/100,000).^{Ixiv}

-According to the BRFSS, 4.5% of adults in ECDHD have ever been told they had a heart attack or coronary heart disease (men 4.8%, women 4.2%).
-In terms of high blood pressure, adults living in Nance County experience a higher rate of high blood pressure than adults living in other counties within the ECDHD region or in Nebraska (25%).
-According to Good Neighbor Patient Data (2020), non-Hispanic adults experience higher rates than Hispanic adults, similarly men experience higher rates of high blood pressure than women.
+In terms of high blood pressure, an indicator of heart disease, adults living in Nance County experienced a higher rate of high blood pressure than adults living in other counties within the ECDHD region or in Nebraska (25%).
+Additionally, more females than men living in ECDHD region have been told they have high blood pressure, are taking blood pressure medications and have higher cholesterol levels (see Table 7).
+According to Good Neighbor Patient Data (2020), non-Hispanic adults experience higher rates than Hispanic adults, similarly, men experience higher rates of high blood pressure than women (see Figure 38).